DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2021-06-17-pre-HTB-final.md

 - Language changed on projects page to refer to Joining or Forming MAT

 ## Screenshots
-All these chages are depicted in the following screen, not all screenshots have been included as many will repeat the same design patterns.
+All these changes are depicted in the following screen, not all screenshots have been included as many will repeat the same design patterns.

 **Projects list**
 <img src="/images/apply-to-become-academy/Pre-HTB-final/projects.png" alt="Projects list">